Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 - **Syntax:** `os.removedirs(name)`
    - **`name:`** The path to the directory you want to remove, including any empty parent directories.

+## Removing a Nested Directory Structure

+The objective of the code is to remove a nested directory structure (`D:\os_library\parent_dir\child_dir\grandchild_dir`).
+It uses the `os.removedirs` function to delete the directories, including any empty intermediate ones.
+If the directory structure is removed successfully, it prints a confirmation message.
+If the directory does not exist or if an error occurs during the removal, it handles and displays an appropriate error message.

 ```python
 import os